 The plane ticket below to Saigon was cut in May 1968, the deadliest month of the Vietnam War: 2,169 U.S. combat deaths.
 The draft inflamed the unpopularity of the lost cause then with many Americans evading military service.
 Now look close.
 The ticket wasn’t used.

 Grand tours like that are anachronisms now or suicidal.
-Too bad because they produce epiphanies and teach empathy, which is perhaps the rarest life skill.
+Too bad because they can produce epiphanies and teach empathy, which is perhaps the rarest life skill.

 I publish the ezine Illumination Rounds. www.illuminationrounds.com.